howardginsburg/MXChipMQTTWater/README.md

 1. **PlatformIO** - Install [PlatformIO IDE](https://platformio.org/install) or PlatformIO Core
 2. **VS Code** (recommended) - With PlatformIO extension
 3. **MXChip USB Drivers** - Install STM32 drivers for your OS

-### Initial Device Configuration

-Before first use, configure the device with your WiFi and MQTT credentials using the MXChip configuration tool or by writing to EEPROM:

-1. **Device ID** - Unique identifier for your device
-2. **Device Password** - MQTT authentication password
-3. **MQTT Broker Address** - Hostname or IP of your MQTT server
-4. **WiFi Credentials** - Configured through MXChip WiFi setup

 ### Building and Uploading